 There are abundant rustic accomodatons and camping opportunities in the area surrounding Mt.
 Willey.

 The Dry River Campground is located on Route 302 in Crawford Notch State Park, with 36 sites, reservations available, and many accomodations.
 Open May 6 to December 1.

 Just north of the trails is the Highland Center at Crawford Notch, operated by the AMC and open year-round, with room for over 120 guests.
 603-466-2727.
 Rates from $25 per night.

 The Ethan Pond Campsite is located on the shore of Ethan Pond, 2.8 miles from Route 302 on the Ethan Pond Trail.
 There is a shelter which holds eight, and there are several tent platforms.
 Fee.

 The Zealand Falls Hut lies at the end of Ethan Pond Trail and A-Z Trail, a few miles to the west.
 The hut is open year 'round.
 Be sure to check for available space during peak periods.

 On the opposite side of the notch, traveling north along the Appalachian Trail, there is the Mitzpah Spring Hut, which lies between Mt.
 Jackson and Mt.
 Eisenhower and which is operated by the AMC.
 Accomodates 60 people.

 Back country camping is permitted in the White Mountain National Forest, but, in addition to the restrictions in the well-marked Forest Protection Areas, you should be familiar with the other Forest Service regulations.

 Current conditions are available from the Mt.
 Washington Observatory.
-Check the Higher Summits Forecast
+Check the Higher Summits Forecast.

-Current New Hampshire Trail Conditions: Views From The Top
+Current New Hampshire Trail Conditions: Views From The Top.

 Numerous White Mountain resources: Appalachian Mountain Club